J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 <h3>Background</h3>

-We need to do a little bit of homework before we can just jump into coding in Assembly and I will try my best to explain the needed background on the workings of Assembly, syscalls, registers and the stack.
+We need to do a little bit of homework before we can just jump into coding in Assembly and I will try my best to explain the needed background on the workings of Assembly, syscalls, registers and the Stack.

 <h2>What is Assembly?</h2>